-Auto rickshaw at 2016 rates is around Rs 350 round trip including waiting for you or coming to pick you up at the end of the day.
+An auto rickshaw costs around Rs 350 – 400 round trip including waiting for you or coming to pick you up at the end of the day.
+If you are coming every day you can usually find better price.
 There isn’t a riksha stand near Animal Aid so you will need to be sure to arrange with the driver your return.

 The local bus leaves from the T.B.
 Hospital, which is 3 minutes from the Animal Aid shelter, every hour or so.
 This being India the bus schedule isn’t set in stone so be prepared for waiting a few minutes for the bus.
 The bus will take you to Chetak bus stand and from there you can either walk back to the Old City (about a 15 minute walk) or take a riksha.

 Getting to Udaipur by air, from Delhi or Mumbai:

 There are two airports in both Mumbai and Delhi, the International and the Domestic.
 There are fairly frequent flights by many airlines from Delhi directly to Udaipur, and the cost is about USD $120 one-way.

 From the Maharana Pratap Airport you take a “pre-paid” taxi to your hotel in the Old City.
 Cost will be approximately Rs 600.

 From Mumbai, the train trip is quite long and direct travel between Mumbai and Udaipur may only operate three days a week.
 Check with a tour guide in Mumbai.